 Research Overview

-The Herranz Lab is a new laboratory at Rutgers Cancer Institute of New Jersey and our long-term research goals are: (i) to discover and define how oncogenic and tumor suppressor enhancers impact tumorigenesis in hematological and solid tumors; (ii) to dissect the interplay between cancer cell-specific metabolic rewiring and epigenetics in T-cell Acute Lymphoblastic Leukemia (T-ALL).
+The Herranz Lab is a new laboratory at Rutgers Cancer Institute and our long-term research goals are: (i) to discover and define how oncogenic and tumor suppressor enhancers impact tumorigenesis in hematological and solid tumors; (ii) to dissect the interplay between cancer cell-specific metabolic rewiring and epigenetics in T-cell Acute Lymphoblastic Leukemia (T-ALL).

 Oncogenic and tumor suppressor enhancers in cancer